LLNL/scr/doc/rst/users/config.rst

      - Specify the number of processes that may read simultaneously from the parallel file system.
    * - :code:`SCR_FLUSH`
      - 10
-     - Specify the number of checkpoints between periodic SCR flushes to the parallel file system.
+     - Specify the number of checkpoints between periodic flushes to the parallel file system.
 Set to 0 to disable periodic flushes.
    * - :code:`SCR_FLUSH_ASYNC`
      - 0
      - Set to 1 to enable asynchronous flush methods (if supported).